Azure/Enterprise-Scale/docs/wiki/ALZ-Policies.md

 - Display name is appended with ‘[Deprecated]: ’ prefix, so that customers have awareness to migrate or delete the policy.
 - Description gets updated to provide additional information regarding the deprecation with a link to the superseding policy.
 - Add `supersededBy` metadata property to the policy definition with the name of the superseding policy.
+- Add `deprecated` metadata property to the policy definition with value set to `true`.
 - The version number is updated with ‘-deprecated’ suffix. (see [Policy Versioning](#versioning) above).

 Example (policy snippet of deprecated policy):